 You’ll also earn Chase Ultimate Rewards points when you use your Chase Freedom or Chase Ink Cash card, but you can’t transfer them to airlines and hotels directly.
 You need to have the Chase Ink Bold, Chase Ink Plus, or Chase Sapphire Preferred card and transfer the points to 1 of those accounts first.

 Remember, each of these cards has bonus spending categories where you can earn 2X to 5X points for every $1 you spend.
 And you can earn even more points if you shop through the Chase Ultimate Rewards Mall.

 Chase Ultimate Rewards Transfer Partners

-Chase Ultimate Rewards points transfer 1:1 to certain airlines, hotels, and Amtrak.
+Chase Ultimate Rewards points transfer 1:1 to certain airlines and hotels.
 There are never any transfer fees and most transfers are instant.

 By transferring to airlines and hotels, you’ll often get much better value from your points than if you redeemed them for cash travel bookings, merchandise, or cash back.
 But read about each transfer partner and do what makes the most sense for you!

-Here are some ideas of what you can do with the Chase Ink Bold and Chase Ink Plus sign-up bonus.
+Here are some ideas of what you can do with the Chase Ink Plus sign-up bonus.

 1. United Airlines